archishmagoli/music-recommender-simulation/README.md

 **What changed:** Doubled the energy weight and halved the genre weight to test whether audio feel could dominate over categorical labels.

-**Result:** Rankings stayed mostly the same for standard profiles — the correct songs still ranked #1.
-The biggest visible change was in the **Conflicting** profile: Three AM Blues dropped out of #1 entirely, replaced by Iron Cathedral (`6.09`) and Storm Runner (`5.90`), which actually matched the `target_energy: 0.90`.
-The system became more "honest" about the conflict.
-However, scores exceeded 7.00 (e.g. Gym Hero at `8.25`), breaking the max score assumption — a math side effect of doubling one weight without adjusting others.
+**Result:** The correct songs still ranked #1 across all three profiles.
+However, scores exceeded 7.00 (e.g. Gym Hero at `8.25`), breaking the max score assumption — a math side effect of doubling one weight without adjusting the others.

 **Conclusion:** More accurate for adversarial cases, but the uncapped scores make results harder to interpret.
 Not worth keeping.